 The FASB draft is open for comment until April 30.
 Even if the final proposal is adopted next year, it probably won’t take effect before 2015, according to a person with knowledge of the plans, who requested anonymity because the timing wasn’t announced.
 The effective date was left blank in today’s draft.

 The accounting board is looking to change how reserves and asset values are measured after the financial crisis forced lenders to devote capital to losses, leaving some of the world’s largest banks struggling to meet regulatory thresholds and remain solvent.
 Last year, FASB proposed rules that would have made lenders mark deposits and loans to market values, as they already do for traded securities.
 It later backed off that plan.

 U.S. banking regulators have been pushing the firms recently to recognize more losses on their housing-related lending.
 In October JPMorgan and Wells Fargo & Co.
-(WFC) said they took almost $1.4 billion in charge-offs on home-equity loans and other mortgages after being prompted by the Office of the Comptroller of the Currency.
+(WFC:US) said they took almost $1.4 billion in charge-offs on home-equity loans and other mortgages after being prompted by the Office of the Comptroller of the Currency.
 The OCC said in a report today that it expected increased losses from home-equity loans in coming years as most of those originated from 2003 to 2007 come due.

 FASB’s proposed change to accounting standards complements OCC and other regulators’ efforts to get banks to recognize potential loan losses more quickly and to stop releasing reserves, said Charles Peabody, an analyst at Portales Partners LLC in New York.
 Peabody has been predicting since September that loan-loss provisions could double in 2013 at the largest banks.